-For the purpose of assisting in the distribution of the Shares, the Company may decide to accept subscriptions, conversions or other orders of nominees ("Nominees") in the countries in which the Company is registered.
-The Nominee, and not the clients who have invested in the Company, shall be recorded in the Shareholders' register and shall fall under one of the FATCA category compatible with the Company's FATCA status as "Collective Investment Vehicle" as explained in paragraph 12.2.
-The Nominees shall notify the Transfer Agent and either the Management Company or the Company as soon as possible in case their FATCA status changes, and in any case within 30 days of such change in a manner agreed between the Company and the Nominee.
+For the purpose of assisting in the distribution of the Shares, the Company may decide to accept subscription, conversion or redemption orders from financial intermediaries in the countries in which the Company is registered.
+The financial intermediaries, and not the clients who have invested in the Company, shall be recorded in the Shareholders' register and shall fall under one of the FATCA category compatible with the Company's FATCA status as "Collective Investment Vehicle" as explained in paragraph 12.2.
+The financial intermediaries shall notify the UCI Administrator and either the Management Company or the Company as soon as possible in case their FATCA status changes, and in any case within 30 days of such change in a manner agreed between the Company and the financial intermediaries.